Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 For a moment, it felt like one of those rare milestones entrepreneurs dream about.
 Years of work, belief, and persistence were suddenly recognised on national television.

 "Finally!"
 I thought.
-Someone believes in me enough.
+Someone believes in me.
 Someone gets it.
 Someone can see what I see.

 Winning the investment felt like massive, long-overdue validation.